Rice vinegar

 Rice vinegar is a vinegar made from rice wine in East Asia (China, Japan and Korea), as well as in Vietnam in Southeast Asia.
 It is used as a seasoning, dressing, and dipping in many dishes, including sushi, jiaozi, and banchans.
 Some of its variants are also a drink by themselves.

 Chinese

 Chinese rice vinegars are stronger than Japanese ones, and range in color from clear to various shades of red, brown and black and are therefore known as rice wine vinegars.
-Chinese vinegar are less acidic than their distilled Western counterparts which, for that reason, are not appropriate substitutes for rice vinegars.
+Chinese vinegars are less acidic than their distilled Western counterparts which, for that reason, are not appropriate substitutes for rice vinegars.
 The majority of the Asian rice vinegars are also milder and sweeter than those typically used in the Western world, with black vinegars as a notable exception.